 After a normal life and 20 years of full-time employment in warehouse work, I’d lost my job.
 It was only a matter of time before I was evicted from my place.
 So I made the trip from Hamburg to Opportunity House.
 It was sad, but I knew I had to be prepared.

-At Opportunity House, I met with a case manager who works with vets through a program called Supportive Services for Veteran Families, or SSVF, funded through the Veteran’s Administration.
-She told me that SSVF could help, and to come back when it was time.
+At Opportunity House, I met with a case manager who works with vets.
+She told me that the Veterans Program could help, and to come back when it was time.
 Five months later, I did come back — with two bags of clothing and a few personal items.
 I’d been in the hospital only four days before, and when I was released I had nowhere to go.
-The SSVF program tied me in with Veterans Affairs and services I didn’t know I was entitled to.
+The program tied me in with Veterans Affairs and services I didn’t know I was entitled to.
 I got everything I needed — a place to sleep, meals, and eventually permanent housing.
 A month later, Opportunity House hired me full-time to scan the books it sells online, through its reuse and recycle program.
 At that time, there were nearly a million books to be scanned!

 I lost that job after seven weeks — because I was promoted to manager of online book sales.
 So, I don’t scan books anymore — I sell them.
 It’s a perfect job for a reader like me.
 This place opened up a whole new life for me — a better life.
 I’m thankful for this place, and for the community support that makes what they do possible.